OpenModelica/OpenModelica/SimulationRuntime/cpp/Readme.txt

 mingw32-make install
 This copies all shared libs and needed header files to build the Modelica System to installation directory

-Modelica System installation:
-Change to the build/bin director where the generated Modelica system files are located. e.g. C:/OpenModelica/build/bin
-To generate the build files for the Modelica System use cmake -G "your generator" -D   MAKE_CXX_COMPILER=g++ folder to project source dir where generate Modelica system files are located e.g. cmake -G "MinGW Makefiles" -D   MAKE_CXX_COMPILER=g++ C:/OpenModelica/build/bin after that you can call make

 In the Binaries folder is after the build the Simulation.exe